Dementia is a progressive brain disease that can have an adverse effect on your social activity and physical mobility.

-The latest scientific evidence on this topic, including the World Health Organization's (WHO) 2019 Guideline for Risk Reduction of Cognitive Decline and Dementia, was used to develop this learning resource.
-In the development of the WHO's guidelines, AMSTAR was used to assess the quality of existing systematic reviews and the GRADE methodology was used to develop the evidence profiles.
+The latest scientific evidence on this topic, including the World Health Organization’s (WHO) 2019 Guideline for Risk Reduction of Cognitive Decline and Dementia, and the 2020 and 2024 reports from the Lancet Commission on dementia prevention, intervention, and care, was used to develop this resource.
+In the development of the WHO’s guidelines, AMSTAR was used to assess the quality of existing systematic reviews and the GRADE methodology was used to develop the evidence profiles.

-The content of this resource was reviewed and assessed for accuracy by our team of experts in geriatrics and mental health.
+The content of this lesson was reviewed and assessed for accuracy by our team of experts in geriatrics and mental health.
 There are no conflicts of interest.
 A panel of end-users reviewed the content and provided feedback on their user experience.
-This resource was first published on July 16, 2020, and was adapted from the "How to Promote Brain Health" lesson on iGeriCare.ca.
+This resource was first published on February 19, 2023, and was adapted from the “How to Promote Brain Health” lesson on iGeriCare.ca and the McMaster Optimal Aging Portal.
+It was last reviewed and updated August 22, 2023.

 If you have questions or comments related to this resource please contact us at info@mcmasteroptimalaging.org.